RithvikD10/Personal-Finance-Budget-Dashboard/README.md

 | `amount` | yes | `-85.40` |
 | `type` | no | `Expense` or `Income` |

-Positive amounts are treated as income.
-Negative amounts are treated as expenses.

 ## How to run locally